jmpounders/uml_engy_5050/source/projects/transport.rst

 1. Derive the :math:`S_N` sweep equations for both forward (:math:`\mu_m > 0`) and backward (:math:`\mu_m < 0`) directions.
 You may assume one energy group, and the scattering and fission sources should be represented by a single variable (e.g., :math:`q_{m,i}`).
 2. Implement a function (in either Matlab or Python) that solves the :math:`S_N` sweep equations.
 The function should accept mesh and cross section data structures (see the :ref:`dataStructures` below) and return the a vector array consisting of the *scalar* flux in each spatial cell.
 This function should solve the *within-group* transport equation.
 In other words, assume that you have a known, given source term that takes the place of the scattering and fission sources.
 This is effectively a one-group, fixed-source transport sweep with no fission or scattering.
 (See details below for guidance on implementing this function.)
 3. Calculate the scalar flux of a homogeneous 1D system.
 Let the reactor be 10 cm wide, and use 6 discrete directions.
+For the cross sections, use the group-2 (thermal) cross sections for material 1.
 Set the source term to be equal to 1/2 everywhere.
 For convenience, Python and Matlab templates are provided below.
 All you need to do is implement your sweep function (step 2 previously) and insert it into the code below.

 Python: